benrayfield/wikibinator105/README.md

 # wikibinator105
-(TODO) A deterministic way for millions of people and AIs to build and play together, safely sandboxed but not dumbed-down, a very simple kind of self-aware living number, where 2 numbers combine to create or find another number, and so on, and a number can be anything such a word, video, game, simulation, publicKey, GPU optimization, music tools, way to use multiple clouds together, etc.
+(TODO) A deterministic way for millions of people and AIs to build and play together in p2p, safely sandboxed but not dumbed-down, a very simple kind of self-aware living number, where 2 numbers combine to create or find another number, and so on, and a number can be anything such a word, video, game, simulation, publicKey, GPU optimization, music tools, way to use multiple clouds together, etc.